Jsalcedo19/GameDex/README.md

 - **AAU,** I want to add a new game to my catalog by providing details such as title, type, and release date so that I can keep track of games I own or want to play.
 - **AAU,** I want to see a list of all games in my catalog so that I can review what I have tracked so far.
 - **AAU,** I want to update the details of a game (e.g., change the status of completed or not completed) so that I can keep my catalog accurate and up to date.
-- **AAU,** I want to filter games by genre or platform so that I can focus on specific types of games.
+- **AAU,** I want to remove games from my catalog I no longer own or have completed.